billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ![here](https://asecuritysite.com/public/eth002.png)

-Once compiled we can then deploy the smart contract to a test network (Ropsten).
+Once compiled we can then deploy the smart contract to a test network (Sepolia).
 For this , we need to connect our Metamask wallet:

 ![here](https://asecuritysite.com/public/eth003.png)